mrdcvlsc/analyse-pgn/README.md

 ## analyse-pgn

-this program will generate an **.analyzed.pgn** file, and a **.stats.txt**.
+this program will generate an **.analyzed.pgn** file, and a **.stats.txt** from a pgn file.

 The **.analyzed.pgn** will contain the following:

 - per-move comments showing the best move
-- per-move comments on how good or bad your move was compared to the best move.
+- per-move comments on how good or bad the move was compared to the best move.
   1. **```brilliant!!!```** - indicates that the move is the best move
   2. **```excellent!!```** - indicates that the move is a top move
   3. **```good!```** - indicates that the move is still accurate or average